reiver/scad-box/README.md

 Here are some examples of `box()` being used.

-Creates a box with rounded corners, with the _width_, _height_, and _depth_ all equal to 1.
+Creates a box with rounded corners, with the _width_, _height_, and _depth_ all equal to 1, with an edge-radius of 0.1.
 ```
 box();
 ```

-Creates a box with rounded corners, with the _width_, _height_, and _depth_ all equal to 5.
+Creates a box with rounded corners, with the _width_, _height_, and _depth_ all equal to 5, with an edge-radius of 0.1.
 ```
 box(5);
 ```

-Creates a box with rounded corners, with the _width_, _height_, and _depth_ equal to 1, 2, and 3 respectively.
+Creates a box with rounded corners, with the _width_, _height_, and _depth_ equal to 1, 2, and 3 respectively, with an edge-radius of 0.1.
 ```
 box([1,2,3]);
 ```

-Creates a box with rounded corners, with the _width_, _height_, and _depth_ all equal to 1, centered on the origin.
+Creates a box with rounded corners, with the _width_, _height_, and _depth_ all equal to 1, with an edge-radius of 0.1, centered on the origin.
 ```
 box(center=true);
 ```